Skip to main content

 Turritella Agate

-The resulting slab showed a nice orientation of the shells within the slab.
-It was a good-looking slab.
-Unfortunately, upon a closer examination, the slab had numerous fractures in it.
+The resulting slab exhibited a desirable orientation of the shells within its structure.
+It was an aesthetically pleasing slab.
+However, upon more detailed inspection, the slab revealed numerous fractures.

 Lines showing the fractures in the Turritella Agate